Edinburgh's Radical Bookshop

 View Linked Books

-In order to tell a story of the world different enough to survive it, we must break free of all kinds of binaries - we must look to the fringes of capitalism and patriarchy to the places where entanglement blooms and resists, where difference and fluidity nourish us.
+In order to tell a story of the world different enough to survive it, we must break free of all kinds of binaries - we must look to the fringes of capitalism and patriarchy to the places where entanglement blooms and forges new paths, where difference and fluidity nourish us.
 And we must celebrate the fact that our queerness is everywhere around us - that we belong to nature's queerness too.

 www.queernature.org